Randolph, Vermont: Roads and highways

 Randolph is served by five state-maintained routes.
 Interstate 89 passes through Randolph and has one exit near the center of town.
 Paralleling the Interstate are Vermont Route 12, which passes through downtown Randolph and the western half of town, and Vermont Route 14, which passes through the eastern half of town.
 East-west Vermont Route 66, which is located entirely within Randolph, connects all three of those north-south routes.
 Vermont Route 12A splits from Vermont Route 12 just north of downtown Randolph and heads to the northwest to enter Braintree.

 Public transportation

 Amtrak, the national passenger rail system, provides daily service to Randolph, operating its Vermonter between Washington, D.C. and St. Albans, Vermont.
-Stagecoach Transportation Services provides local bus transportation across town, Orange County and to and from the White River Junction and Lebanon, New Hampshire areas.
+Tri-Valley Transit provides local bus transportation across town, Orange County and to and from the White River Junction and Lebanon, New Hampshire areas.